 What rests on this exercise of delineating Nussbaum's position and challenges to it?
 I would suggest that the problem, at least in so far as current global feminist analyses identify it, lies elsewhere than economo-centrism and the non-attention to difference.
 For Nussbaum, the chief interlocutor is in fact the field of development economics that does take into account various non-economic indicators.
 Victimhood is no longer the critical discourse, if it ever was.
 Nor is homogeneity of experience asserted, although commonality indeed is.
-In fact, both Nussbaum and Mohanty are aware of and attempting to nuance binaries here -Nussbaum to challenge the 'West as evil' image and development as a totalizing discourse by pointing to the problem as one of bad practitioners, and Mohanty working on the other arm of the binary, to point to the impossibility of "third-worlding" in any simple sense.
+In fact, both Nussbaum and Mohanty are aware of and attempting to nuance binaries here - Nussbaum to challenge the 'West to point to the impossibility of "third-worlding" in any simple sense.
 Mohanty's critique of universalism is accurate in as much as she points to the binariness of certain existing critiques.
-It fails, however, in her insistence on historical and socio-political heterogeneity as the necessary context of category formation; any category, no matter how minutely contextualized, is by definition nominalist, unintended to capture the entirety of experiences, and to that extent, presence of heterogeneity per se can hardly constitute a critique of category formation.
+It fails, however, in her insistence on historical and sociopolitical heterogeneity as the necessary context of category formation; any category, no matter how minutely contextualized, is by definition nominalist, unintended to capture the entirety of experiences, and to that extent, presence of heterogeneity per se can hardly constitute a critique of category formation.
 Nussbaum's categories are, by her own admission, provisional, nominalist, stable, and hence not philosophically subject to this particular charge of rigidity.